GeoMop/MLMC/PLAN.md

   dependencies outside MLMC.
 To make it use the MLMC adaptive sampler, the transport calculation must be wrapped as an MLMC `Simulation` with a documented `result_format()`.
+- `2026-06-06`: Goal 3 needs a sample-id-aware preparation/calculation path.
+  The existing simulation API only passes `config_dict` and `seed` into `calculate()`, which is not sufficient for an external QMC/OpenTurns row provider that allocates consecutive Saltelli rows by requested batch size.
 - `2026-06-05`: Legacy/external fixture status is only partially classified.
   Treat `test/01_cond_field`, `test/02_conc`, and `test/fractures` as
   repository examples and legacy/integration fixtures, but do not assume they